RobColeman/data_science_and_engineering_ipython_notebooks/README.md

 ## requirements:

+There are a mix of Python 2.7 and Python 3 notebooks in here.
+Support for the Python 3 required packages is still in progress.

-The required python packages can be installed with the following command
+The required python 2.7 packages can be installed with the following command

 `pip install -r requirements.txt`